RockstarLang/rockstar/README.md

 ### Literals and Assignment

-String literals in Rockstar use single or double quotes interchangably.
+String literals in Rockstar use double quotes.

 * `"Hello World"`

-* `'This is a string'`
+The single quote character in Rockstar is treated as a letter of the alphabet.
+This seems unusual until you remember that `I ain't talkin' 'bout love` is a perfectly valid rock'n'roll sentence.

 Numeric literals in Rockstar are written as decimal numbers